-RESEARCH IN MINISTRY (RIM® Online), an index to doctoral projects, dissertations, reports, and theses, is an abstracting and indexing service that uses author abstracts to provide a useful access tool for clergy, students, and other researchers on the practical aspects of religious ministry.
-Please submit the abstract of your project and other required information fields online through the library to make your project available to this database.
-All entries will be posted electronically after they are received and reviewed.
-The library will contact you directly if there are any questions or issues.
+RESEARCH IN MINISTRY (RIM® Online), an index to Doctor of Ministry and Doctor of Missiology project reports and theses, is an abstracting and indexing service that uses author abstracts to provide a useful access tool for clergy, students, and others on practical aspects of religious ministry.
+Please submit the abstract of your project online to make your project available to this database.
+All entries will be posted electronically soon after they are received.